acdh-oeaw/dboebackend/README.md

 REST-Service to expose, curate and enrich DBÖ-Belegzettel

-## About

-REST service to create collections from documents coming from elasticsearch index and annotate them.
-Service also handles the authentication and user management system.

 ## Technical setup

 The application is implemented using Python, [Django](https://www.djangoproject.com/) and [Django Rest Framework](https://www.django-rest-framework.org/).
 It stores the data in PostgreSQL database using PostgreSQL's native XML field to store TEI/XML modelled Belegzettel.
+See [sample_entries.xml](sample_entries.xml).

 ### install